Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 ### Credits

 Content
-* Icons used throughout the site were supplied by Font Awesome [insert link]
+* Icons used throughout the site were supplied by Font Awesome.
-* The site Logo was produced using LogoMakr [insert link]
+* The site Logo was produced using LogoMakr.
-* Fonts used throughout the site were supplied by Google Fonts  [insert link]
+* Fonts used throughout the site were supplied by Google Fonts.
 * Text content on the 'Conditions + Treatments' pages was edited from NHS Direct [https://www.nhs.uk/]

 Media
 * The photos used throughout the site were supplied by the client.
 Those not supplied were sourced from the open source platform Pexel [https://www.pexels.com/]

+Coding snippets
+* HTML5/CSS3 code was adapted from the following youtube tutorial to create a transparent navigation bar [https://www.youtube.com/c/System22Net]
+* Bootstrap code was adapted from the following tutorial to create a hover function on dropdown menu. [https://bootstrap-menu.com/detail-basic-hover.html]